Analyzing Planar Galactic Halo Distributions with Fuzzy/Cold Dark Matter Models: Simulation Setup

-As an initial subhalo configuration, we shall use the ground state solution (See e.g. \cite{Hui:2016ltb}) of the Schr\"odinger-Poisson system with a mass $M_s$, which will be called below a `soliton' for simplicity \cite{chavanis}.
-Let us denote this soliton wave function centered at ${\bf x}=0$ by $h({\bf x};M)$, whose explicit functional form is known numerically\footnote{We take this to be real without introducing any extra phase at this stage.}.
-It is also known that the half mass radius $r_{1/2}$ of the soliton is given by $r_{1/2}\simeq 3.9251\,\l_c\M/M_s$.
+As an initial subhalo configuration, we shall use the ground state solution (see e.g. \cite{Hui:2016ltb}) of the Schr\"odinger-Poisson system with a mass $M_s$, which will be called a `soliton' below for simplicity \cite{chavanis}.
+Let us denote this soliton wave function centered at ${\bf x}=0$ by $h({\bf x};M)$, whose explicit functional form is known numerically\footnote{We take this to be real without introducing any extra phase at this stage.
+In \cite{Schive:2014hza}, an approximate fit function of this soliton configuration was introduced as $h_{\rm fit}=0.51411/r^{3/2}_{1/2} /(1+ 0.19191 r^2/r^2_{1/2})^4$ where $r_{1/2}$ is the half mass radius.
+This form will not be used in our simulation below.}.
+It is also known that the half mass radius $r_{1/2}$ of the soliton is given by $r_{1/2}\simeq 3.3541\times 10^8\, {\rm kpc} \, M_\odot /M_s$ \cite{Hui:2016ltb}.
 This soliton configuration is spherically symmetric, stable under a small perturbation, and may work as a seed for late-time satellite galaxies in our simulation.
 Although we are not explicitly presenting it in this note, a moving soliton solution with a constant velocity is rather well known in terms of the above wave function $h({\bf x};M_s)$ \cite{Edwards:2018ccc}.
 Using this, one may obtain an initial wave function \cite{Edwards:2018ccc} \be \psi_{sol} ({\bf x};{\bf x}_0; {\bf v}_0;M_s)=h({\bf x}-{\bf x}_0;M_s)\, e^{i\frac{ m }{\hbar}{\bf v}_0 \cdot ({\bf x}-{\bf x}_0)+i\varphi_0 } \ee describing an initial condition for a soliton with an initial velocity ${\bf v}_0$ centered at an initial position ${\bf x}_0$.
 The phase $\varphi_0 (\in [0,2\pi)\,)$ will be assigned randomly for each soliton below.
-In this note, we shall take the initial subhalo mass to be $M_s = 25 \times \M \simeq 3.142 \times 10^8 M_\odot$ leading to $r_{1/2} \simeq 1.068$ kpc.
+In this note, we shall take the initial subhalo mass to be $M_s \simeq 3.142 \times 10^8 M_\odot$ leading to $r_{1/2} \simeq 1.068$ kpc. { This choice, which is slightly larger than the typical satellite mass of nearby galaxies, was made because, through interactions with the rest, the seeds generically lose their mass in the formation of their satellite system. }